 Spanning some 142km of stunning coastline, Dorset stretches all the way from Bournemouth to East Devon.
 As you can imagine for this reason, unless you have a long period of time, it’s best to concentrate on one part of the county.

-The best area to concentrate on are either the the Isle of Purbeck along with the Lulworth Estate, they are approximately 35 minute drive between both areas.
+The best area to concentrate on are either the Isle of Purbeck along with the Lulworth Estate, they are approximately 35 minutes drive between both areas.

 Weymouth Beach is quite what you expect of a typical British seaside town.
 Featuring a number of bars, restaurants and cafes, along the promenade, this is one of the few beaches you don’t need to hike to in Dorset.
 So many of the beautiful spots in Dorset do require a bit of a walk so Weymouth Beach is ideal in that respect.

 Weymouth is a great spot if you fancy eating out.
-There is many places to choose from but if you like places where they have a good variety for kids, Prezzo is in the harbour area and was an ideal spot to feed my two vegan kiddos.
-That said, there are some lush beer gardens literally all along the harbour, however they do get very busy on sunny days for obvious reasons.
+There are many places to choose from but if you like places where they have a good variety for kids, Prezzo Italian Restaurant is in the harbour area and was an ideal spot to feed my two vegan kiddos.
+That said, there are some lush beer gardens literally all along the harbour, however, they do get very busy on sunny days for obvious reasons.

 My favourite restaurant was Nautico Lounge, It was on one of the backstreets but was quite spacious and had a courtyard dining area.
 The food was great and had a great selection of options for all diets.
 Not to mention it had a table on a busy day unlike many of the harbour restaurants.

 Nautico Lounge Location: 66 St Thomas St, Weymouth DT4 8EL, United Kingdom